What An Idiot / Jeopardy!

 - You'd Expect: At best, Randi wagers nothing, regardless of the category.
 She cannot overtake Mike or Claudia since she has less than half of their tied score.
 The only way she can win is if both her opponents bet everything and falter.
 If she feels confident about the category, then at the very worst, she can bet no more than $5,999 to maximize her winnings. $0 is never a winning score on Jeopardy!, a rule Alex has stated numerous times.

 - Instead: Randi wagers everything and misses Final Jeopardy!, bringing her down to $0.

-- To Make Matters Worse: Mike and Claudia both wager everything and they too write down incorrect responses.
+- To Make Matters Worse: Mike and Claudia both wager everything and also write down incorrect responses.
 What results is the fourth occurrence in the Trebek era where no champion is crowned in regular game play.